autopkg/MLBZ521-recipes/README.md

   * jss

+### Jamf Pro Tools ###

+Download recipe expects the installer is available in an "offline repository".
+This is designed for our "Site Admins" and doesn't include the `Jamf Admin.app` nor `Jamf Imaging.app`.

+Available recipe types:
+  * download
+    * will "download" from a offline repository
+  * pkg
+  * jss

+### JMP/JMP Pro ###

+Download recipe expects the installer is available in an "offline repository".
+The download and pkg recipes can be used for either JMP or JMP Pro and a unique jss recipe is available for each.

+Available recipe types:
+  * download
+    * will "download" from a offline repository
+  * pkg
+  * jss

+### Maple ###

+Recipes for both base and patch installers are available.
+Download recipe for the base full version expects the installer is available in an "offline repository".
+Patch download recipe will download the the latest patch from Maple for the supplied major version.

+Available recipe types:
+  * download
+    * `Maple.download` will "download" from a offline repository
+    * `Maple Patch.download` will download the latest patch.
+      * Variable overrides for:  major_version
+      * Uses custom processor to obtain download url
+  * pkg
+  * jss

+### Mathematica ###

+Download recipe expects the installer is available in an "offline repository".

+Available recipe types:
+  * download
+    * will "download" from a offline repository
+  * pkg
+  * jss

+### Matlab ###

+Download recipe expects the installer is available in an "offline repository".

+I license most software separately in environment and do not use the built licensePath key.
+If you want to use the built-in licensePath Key, you'll want to fork this recipe more than likely.

+If you want to customize the products that are installed, a copy of an original, albeit old, installer_input.txt is available in the recipe directory.
+I've seen people are unable to locate it as it's not included in newer versions even though the documentation points to it.

+Available recipe types:
+  * download
+    * will "download" from a offline repository
+  * pkg
+    * includes a preinstall script to uninstall previous versions
+    * Variable overrides for:  INSTALL_INPUT
+  		* As the name suggests, this the "installer.input" that allows you to customize the install of Matlab.
+The available parameters are included in the recipe; customize for your environment.
+  * jss

+### Mendeley ###

+Parent Recipe:  com.github.hansen-m.pkg.Mendeley

+Available recipe types:
+  * jss

+### MirrorOp ###

+Parent Recipe:  com.github.moofit-recipes.pkg.MirrorOp

+Available recipe types:
+  * jss

 ### Nvivo ###

 Parent Recipe:  com.github.joshua-d-miller.download.nvivo
   * Variable overrides for:  MAJOR_VERSION

 Available recipe types:
+  * pkg
+  * jss

+### Pharos Popup Client ###

+Parent Recipe:  com.github.asemak.pkg.popup

+Available recipe types:
+  * jss

+### PhET Lab Simulations ###

+Downloads the latest version of a specified PhET Lab Simulation and creates a pseudo macOS application wrapper around the .jar Java executable.
+Which allows it to be fully inventoried into Jamf Pro like a standard app.
+I did my best to create an 'App' that looks half was decent with icons and what not...
+Not a graphics person, so that could be improved.

+Currently supported:
+  * Balloons and Buoyancy

+Additional simulation can be added, only what has been requested in my organization, have I added so far.

+Available recipe types:
+  * download
+    * Variable overrides for:  LAB_SIM
+    * Uses custom processor to obtain download url and set other environment information used by child recipes
   * pkg
   * jss